scikit-learn-contrib/MAPIE/doc/Cifar10.rst

 ------------------------------------

-We will now estimate the prediction sets with the five conformal methods implemented in :class:``MapieClassifier`` for a range of confidence levels between 0 and 1.
+We will now estimate the prediction sets with the five conformal methods implemented in :class:``mapie.classification.MapieClassifier`` for a range of confidence levels between 0 and 1.

 .. code-block:: python